evgeniums/cpp-validator/docs/index.md

         ANY(value(eq,"unknown") ^OR^ size(gte,5))
     );

-// at least one element of cntainer at "key1" element must be equal to "unknown"
+// at least one element of container at "key1" element must be equal to "unknown"
 // or must have size greater or equal to 5
 // member notation
 auto v2_1=validator(